rainacao/rainacao.github.io/_pages/books.md

 nav_order: 7
 collection: books
 ---
-I LOVE READING!
 I'm still working on this part of the site.
-In the meantime, feel free to check out [my Goodreads](https://www.goodreads.com/review/list/26205434-rai) with over 400 books and 100 reviews.
+In the meantime, feel free to check out [my Goodreads](https://www.goodreads.com/review/list/26205434-rai&sort=date_read) with over 400 books and 100 reviews.

 ## past and present reads